factopolis/factopolis/content/claims/mosul-campaign-expected-to-take-one-week/_index.md

 ---
-title: Mosul campaign expected to take one week
+title: Mosul campaign was expected to take one week
+negative: Mosul campaign was not expected to take one week
 summary: The campaign was expected to take months.
 ---